amass01/nativescript-tutorial/README.md

 # nativescript-tutorial

-This repo following the NativeScript official tutorial step by step.
+This repo follows the NativeScript official tutorial step by step.